Last Updated on March 27, 2021

 Aarhus has its own theme park called Tivoli Friheden within walking distance of the city centre.
 For more information about the theme park check out the information on the Visit Aarhus website.

-We were staying with my friend but there is a variety of accommodation available in Aarhus
+We were staying with my friend but there is a variety of accommodation available in and around the city.

 Well Aarhus is home to a number of Michelin starred restaurants but it is also home to Aarhus Street Food.
 No prizes for guessing where we went for dinner!!